‘Rick and Morty’ Season 3: Three Things We Are Sure Of (At This Point)

 This particular Rick and Morty Season 3 fact has been around for a while now, and it is one that is most definitely certain.
 An Inverse report stated that back in January 2016, Rick and Morty co-creator Dan Harmon revealed to fans at the Magic City Comic-Con that the third season of the hit black comedy series would feature 14 episodes, notably longer than Season 1’s 11-episode run and Season 2’s 10-episode length.

 A 14-episode run for Rick and Morty Season 3 seems very strategic and logical, considering that the plot of the animated series has thickened considerably during the last few episodes of the second season.
-With Rick being taken prisoner by the Galactic Federation, many fans expect that at least an episode or two would be dedicated to the character’s eventual escape.
+With Rick being taken prisoner by the Galactic Federation, many fans expect that at least an episode or two will be dedicated to the character’s eventual escape.

 Rick and Morty Season 3 is widely speculated to be released in April 2017, as teased by one of the show’s characters, Mr. Poopybutthole, during the post-credits scene of the Season 2 finale.
 Of course, the character’s revelation might not be as accurate anymore, considering that the statement is more than a year old.
 Nevertheless, fans of the hit animated series could rest assure that Rick and Morty Season 3 is coming… in due time.